What's Your Most Important Photo?

 Based on their uniforms, the men next to my grandfather are possibly the conductor, fireman, engineer, station agent, and flagman.

 I've learned much about this photo, but I still need your assistance.
 Can you help me identify other facts about the men, machines, and location featured in this photograph?
 I'd love to know more.
 Please contact me if you can share even the smallest detail.

-In the late 1990s, a then-local photo studio in Lafayette, Louisiana used my original small-format print to create a 15" x 19" retouched and color-corrected enlargement that's now matted and protected behind archival museum glass.
+In the late 1990s, a photo studio in Lafayette, Louisiana used my original small-format print to create a 15" x 19" retouched and color-corrected enlargement that's now matted and protected behind archival museum glass.

 It's framed in a quarter-sawn white oak mortise and tenon arts and crafts frame that has been stained a golden brown.